adap/flower/doc/source/quickstart-ios.rst

     $ python server.py

 Once the server is running we can start the clients in different terminals.
-Build and run the client through your Xcode.
+Build and run the client through your Xcode, one through Xcode Simulator and the other by deploying it to your iPhone.
+To see more about how to deploy your app to iPhone or Simulator visit `here <https://developer.apple.com/documentation/xcode/running-your-app-in-simulator-or-on-a-device>`.

 Congratulations!
 You've successfully built and run your first federated learning system in your ios device.